 When Juvenile Law And Family Law Intersect

-- A parent seeking to protect his or her child from an abusive parent or another adult; or
+- A parent seeking to protect his or her child from an abusive parent or another adult

-Parsons Law has extensive experience handling juvenile law issues for clients in Buncombe County and throughout the surrounding areas.
-As a leading family law firm, we are especially adept at handling issues in which juvenile law intersects with divorce, child custody and other family law issues.
+Parsons Law, PA has extensive experience handling juvenile law issues for clients in Buncombe County and throughout the surrounding areas.
+As a leading family law firm with extensive trial experience, we are especially adept at handling issues in which juvenile law intersects with divorce, child custody and other family law issues.

 Child Abuse Allegations